ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/HighlanderBody.md

 ## Usage

 Place under `Body = HighlanderBody ModuleTag_XX` inside `Object` entries.
 In GMX, HighlanderBody can also be added to `ObjectExtend` entries.
-See Template for correct syntax.
+See [Template](#template) for correct syntax.

 **Placement**:
-- **Retail**: HighlanderBody can only be added to `Object` entries (ObjectExtend does not exist in Retail).
+- **Retail**: HighlanderBody can only be added to `Object` entries .
 - **GMX**: HighlanderBody can be added to both `Object` and `ObjectExtend` entries.

 Only one body module (ActiveBody, InactiveBody, StructureBody, HighlanderBody, etc.) can exist per object.
 If multiple body modules are added to the same object, the game will crash with a "Duplicate bodies" assertion error during object creation.
 This restriction applies regardless of `ModuleTag` names - the object can only have one body module total.

 **Limitations**:
 - HighlanderBody prevents death from normal damage types by clamping health to a minimum of 1 point.
 Only unresistable damage can reduce health below 1 point and cause death.
-- ActiveBody automatically manages damage states ([BodyDamageType Values](#bodydamagetype-values) such as PRISTINE, DAMAGED, REALLYDAMAGED, RUBBLE) based on health percentage thresholds defined in game data.
-Damage states affect visual appearance and particle systems.
-- If [InitialHealth](#initialhealth) exceeds [MaxHealth](#maxhealth), the current health will be clamped to [MaxHealth](#maxhealth) when the first health change occurs.
+- If [InitialHealth](#initialhealth) exceeds [MaxHealth](#maxhealth), the health will be clamped to [MaxHealth](#maxhealth) during health operations.
 Health cannot go below `1.0` for normal damage (or `0.0` for unresistable damage).
 - [SubdualDamageCap](#subdualdamagecap) can disable objects without destroying them when subdual damage equals or exceeds [MaxHealth](#maxhealth).
 Subdual damage properties are exclusive to Generals Zero Hour (Retail Zero Hour 1.04) and GMX (both Generals and Zero Hour).
 - [JammingDamageCap](#jammingdamagecap) can jam electronic systems and components when jamming damage equals or exceeds [MaxHealth](#maxhealth).
 Jamming damage properties are GMX Zero Hour only.
+At least one of `CanBeJammedByDirectJammers` or `CanBeJammedByAreaJammers` must be enabled for jamming to function.
-- Objects automatically heal subdual and jamming damage over time if [SubdualDamageHealRate](#subdualdamagehealrate), [SubdualDamageHealAmount](#subdualdamagehealamount), [JammingDamageHealRate](#jammingdamagehealrate), and [JammingDamageHealAmount](#jammingdamagehealamount) are set.
+- Objects automatically heal subdual and jamming damage over time if healing properties are set.
 The healing is handled by helper systems that run at the specified intervals.
 - Components can be added to HighlanderBody for detailed damage modeling (GMX Zero Hour only).
 See [Component documentation](ObjectComponents/Component.md) for component-specific limitations and requirements.

 **Conditions**:
 - Objects with HighlanderBody can be targeted by weapons (see [Weapon documentation](../Weapon.md)) and affected by damage types.
 Health is reduced when weapons deal damage, but normal damage cannot reduce health below 1 point.
 Only unresistable damage can kill HighlanderBody objects.
-- Veterancy levels can modify maximum health and healing rates through upgrade systems.
+- Veterancy levels can modify maximum health and healing rates through the veterancy bonus system (see [GameData](../GameData.md) for veterancy health bonuses).
-- HighlanderBody integrates with armor systems (see [Armor documentation](../Armor.md)) and damage effects.
-Armor modifies incoming damage before it is applied to health.
-- Damage states are calculated based on global thresholds defined in game data and affect visual appearance and particle systems.
+- Damage states ([BodyDamageType Values](#bodydamagetype-values)) are calculated based on health percentage thresholds defined in [GameData](../GameData.md) (see [BodyDamageType Values](#bodydamagetype-values) for percentage ranges).
 Objects can still show damage states even though they cannot die from normal damage.
 - Components can be added to HighlanderBody for detailed damage modeling (GMX Zero Hour only).
 Components interact with weapons, locomotor (see [Locomotor](../Locomotor.md)), healing systems, GUI commands, prerequisites, and behaviors.
 See [Component documentation](ObjectComponents/Component.md) for component-specific conditions and interactions.
 - **ObjectExtend (GMX only)**: When HighlanderBody is added to an `ObjectExtend` entry with the same `ModuleTag` name as the base object, the base object's HighlanderBody module is automatically replaced.
 ObjectExtend automatically clears modules with matching `ModuleTag` names when adding new modules.
 - **ObjectReskin (both Retail and GMX)**: ObjectReskin uses the same module system as Object.
 Adding HighlanderBody to an ObjectReskin entry with the same `ModuleTag` name as the base object will cause a duplicate module tag error, as ObjectReskin does not support automatic module replacement like ObjectExtend.

 **Dependencies**:
 - Requires proper armor and damage type definitions to function correctly.
 HighlanderBody relies on armor systems to modify incoming damage before it is applied to health.
 The unresistable damage type must be properly defined for the death mechanism to work.
+- Objects with HighlanderBody can be healed by [AutoHealBehavior](../ObjectBehaviorsModules/AutoHealBehavior.md).
+AutoHealBehavior heals main health and, when [ComponentHealingAmount](../ObjectBehaviorsModules/AutoHealBehavior.md#componenthealingamount) is set (GMX Zero Hour only), can also heal components.
+Component healing respects each component's [HealingType](ObjectComponents/Component.md#healingtype) setting.

 ## Template